renebarto/baremetal/doc/tutorials/20-gpio.md

 ### Configuring, building and debugging {#TUTORIAL_20_GPIO_SETTING_UP_GPIO_AND_READING_DATA___STEP_1_CONFIGURING_BUILDING_AND_DEBUGGING}

 We can now configure and build our code, and test.
-Not that we need to have the hardware installed, so we need to run the code on an actual board.
+Note that we need to have the hardware installed, so we need to run the code on an actual board.

 When we press the switch: